blue-button/blue-button-toolkit/applications/content/claims.md

 # Claims

-# Draft Recommendations For Payer / Health Plan Content
+# Recommendations For Payer / Health Plan Content

 Blue Button files from health plans are typically derived from administrative claims databases, as well as self-entered data from online Personal Health Records.
 Files made available to patients via Blue Button+ should be: